preactjs/preact-www/content/en/blog/prerendering-preset-vite.md

 	 ...
 ```

 As attempting to execute `document.getElementsByTagName` will error in Node where there is no `document`, we simply add an additional condition to the preloader so that it makes no attempt to run in Node, and that's it.
-Just the partial change of this one line.
+Just the partial change of this one line that would little purpose during prerendering anyways.

 We are very, very happy with this level of risk and have been using it heavily for some time now without any issue, but, this is somewhat using the tool beyond what it was intended for and it's something we want to disclose.